These consist of a path into the output object, an equals sign, and an expression of what to put in that path.

 - You wont get null-pointer exceptions if the right-hand side is missing.
 The field is simply missing from output unless you assign it to some other value or set a default

-These are used to store expressions which can be used by name later, similar to traditional variables.
-They use the keyword
+These are used to store expressions which are used while processing the item, they use the keyword

 let DATEFORMAT = "yyyy-MM-dd" date = created_at.date($DATEFORMAT)